Kamaʻehuakanaloa Seamount: Geology

 Kamaʻehuakanaloa is built on the seafloor with a slope of about five degrees.
 Its northern base on the flank of Mauna Loa is 1900 m below sea level, but its southern base is a more substantial 4755 m below the surface.
 Thus, the summit is 931 m above the seafloor as measured from the base of its north flank, but 3786 m high when measured from the base of its southern flank.
 Kamaʻehuakanaloa is following the pattern of development that is characteristic of all Hawaiian volcanoes.
-Geochemical evidence from Kamaʻehuakanaloa's lavas indicates that Kamaʻehuakanaloa is in transition between the preshield and shield volcano stage, providing valuable clues to the early development of Hawaiian volcanoes.
+Geochemical evidence from Kamaʻehuakanaloa's lavas indicates that Kamaʻehuakanaloa is in transition between the preshield and shield volcano stage, providing clues to the early development of Hawaiian volcanoes.
 In the preshield stage, Hawaiian volcanoes have steeper sides and a lower level of activity, producing an alkali basalt lava.
 Continued volcanism is expected to eventually give birth to an island at Kamaʻehuakanaloa.
 It experiences frequent landslides; the growth of the volcano has destabilized its slopes, and extensive areas of debris inhabit the steep southeastern face.
 Similar deposits from other Hawaiian volcanoes indicate that landslide debris is an important product of the early development of Hawaiian volcanoes.
 Kamaʻehuakanaloa is predicted to rise above the surface in 10,000 to 100,000 years.